Work Life Balance

 You need to remember the things you used to enjoy before you became so successful, I mean busy.
 Family should be easy.
 Plan to do something with your wife or husband (remember your spouse?) or your children.
 Call an old friend to get together for coffee, beer, golf or a movie.
 It is not hard to come up with something.
 The point is taking the first step.
 Get your life back in balance.
 Make gradual progress and continue to work toward your goal.
 Make a plan and stick to it no matter what.
 Do not treat this as just another New Year’s resolution, to be followed for a few weeks and disregarded.
 Don’t start out by joining a gym thinking you are going to work out three days a week.
 That is too optimistic.
 Start with much more sustainable goals.

 I always work twice as hard to get ready to go on vacation.
 I always work twice as hard when I return to catch up after a vacation.
 But you will find returning to work after a break (no matter how long) helps rejuvenate you.
 Take responsibility for your personal happiness.
 Get your life back in balance.
 I know you have read articles like these in law publications in the past and thought, “that’s a good idea” and thrown away the magazine or newspaper and gone back to your old habits.
 I hope by reading this advice written by me, someone you know and respect enough to refer your clients to, that you may act upon it this time.
-Good luck!
+Good luck finding your work life balance!